enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 5. Skip the `Configure stack options` and check the box of `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` in `Review` step.
 Select `Create stack`.
 ![CFN](../images/01-cfn-05.png)

-This CloudFormation template may take around 20mins.
+This CloudFormation template may take around 10 mins.
 You can hop over the progress of resources creation in `Events` tab in CloudFormation.
 ![CFN](../images/01-cfn-06.png)

 Once your stack has successfully completed, navigate to the `Outputs` tab of your stack